Operads in Unstable Global Homotopy Theory: Introduction

 Instead we use that the box product of orthogonal spaces is fully homotopical.
 By definition, this means that the box product of two global equivalences is a global equivalence, without any cofibrancy assumptions.
 This in turn removes any cofibrancy assumptions on the operad in Theorem~\ref{thmintrooperadmodelcat}.

-Theorem~\ref{thmintrooperadmodelcat} was proven in \cite{global} for the specific case of the commutative operad $\Comm$.
-Algebras over $\Comm$ are the commutative monoids in orthogonal spaces with respect to the box product, which are usually called \emph{ultracommutative monoids}, and they have a very rich structure.
+Theorem~\ref{thmintrooperadmodelcat} was proven by Schwede \cite{global} for the specific case of the commutative operad $\Comm$.
+Algebras over $\Comm$ are the commutative monoids in orthogonal spaces with respect to the box product, which are usually called \emph{ultra-commutative monoids}, and they have a very rich structure.
 We generalize the result in \cite{global} to any operad.
 To accomplish this we need to use several different technical results and tools.

 Some of these technical results deal with the $\Sigma_n$-objects in the category of orthogonal spaces, and so we study them in detail.
 We consider more generally orthogonal spaces which have an additional action by a fixed compact Lie group $G$, which we call \emph{$G$-orthogonal spaces}.
 Thus, the underlying $K$-space of a $G$-orthogonal space is a $(K \times G)$-space.